 A General Rate Case (GRC) is a state-mandated process that investor-owned electric and gas companies go through to request funding for distribution and generation costs.
 In California, regulated utilities like PG&E, Southern California Edison and San Diego Gas and Electric are typically required to file a new rate case every three years with the California Public Utilities Commission (CPUC).

 The utility is required to provide a detailed forecast of how they will structure their operations and make investments for the upcoming three-year period.
-The CPUC reviews the information, with input from commission staff, customers, business groups, cities and agencies, and other special interest organizations before making a decision.
+The CPUC reviews the information, with input from commission staff, customers, business groups, cities and agencies, and other interested parties before making a decision.

-This GRC will revise PG&E's rates for 2017 through 2019.
-The new rates will go into effect only after a final decision on the GRC is issued by the commission.
-PG&E has proposed that a final decision be issued in December 2016; however, past GRC decisions have been delayed into the year the new rates were to have taken effect.
+This GRC will revise PG&E's rates for 2020 through 2022.
+The new rates will go into effect only after a final decision on the GRC is issued by the CPUC.
+The current schedule set forth by the CPUC estimates a proposed decision by the first quarter of 2020.

-The work outlined in this rate case reflects what we believe it will take to continue to make improvements to support the provision of safe and reliable energy to our more than 6.3 million customers and their families, support the incredibly diverse and growing economy represented in our nearly 70,000 square-mile service area, and to become the safest utility in the nation.
-If approved, this request (as updated on May 27, 2016) will increase PG&E's revenue requirement by $319 million in 2017, $469 million in 2018 and $368 million in 2019 for gas and electric service.
+The work outlined in this rate case reflects what we believe it will take to continue to make improvements to support the provision of safe and reliable energy to our more than 6.4 million customers and their families and support the incredibly diverse and growing economy represented in our nearly 70,000 square-mile service area.
+If approved, this request (at the time of initial filing) will increase PG&E's revenue requirement by approximately $1.1 billion in 2020, $454 million in 2021 and $486 million in 2021 for gas and electric service.